Relative tensor products and Koszul duality in monoidal oo-categories: Action of endomorphism categories on morphism categories in a double infinity -category

 \subsection{Left actions of horizontal endomorphisms}

+Let $\M$ be a double \oo-category and let $A,B \in \M_{[0]}$ be objects.
 In \cref{lb9} we will endow $\Map^h_\M(B,A)$ with a left-action of $\Map^h_\M(A,A)$.
 The monoidal structure of $\Map^h_\M(A,A)$ is constructed in~\cite[def.
 3.4.2 and proof of prop.
 3.4.8]{Rune_operads_via_SymSeq}.
 We recall its construction after fixing some relevant notation. \begin{notation} Let $\Xx_\bullet$ be a simplicial object in an $\infty$-category $\C$ admitting limits.
 Recall that the \emph{$0$-coskeleton} $\cosk_0 \Xx_\bullet$ is the simplicial object given by the right Kan extension

 (see, e.g.,\cite[not.
 6.5.3.1]{HTT}).
 In particular this applies to a diagram of $\infty$-categories $\Xx_\bullet \colon \Delta^\op \to \Cat_\infty$.

 We now use straightening/unstraightening (\cite[thm.
 3.2.0.1]{HTT}) to define the $0$-coskeleton of a coCartesian fibration over $\Delta^\op$.
 Given a coCartesian fibration